-Whether you are in charge of planning a service for your local church, or you want to put one together for family and friends, you'll want to make the event as special as possible.
-You can include scripture, poems and songs to make a Christmas Eve candlelight service complete.
+Whether you're planning a service for your local church or hoping to put one together for family and friends, you'll want to make the event as special as possible.
+Including scripture, poems, and songs will create a Christmas Eve candlelight service that everyone is sure to remember.
+The final result will be a celebration that embodies the joy and faith of the season.

 The obvious go-to speaker is a pastor, but there are times when one may not be available.
 For example, the pastor may need to travel home to another state for the holidays or have an ill family member.
 If your own church's pastor or a local fill-in can't be located, then some of the other speakers you might want to consider for your service include: